NordicSemiconductor/asset-tracker-cloud-docs/docs/project/SystemOverview.rst

 The cloud and the web application are developed using `TypeScript <https://www.typescriptlang.org/>`_ (a typed superset of JavaScript).
 JavaScript is the most popular language according to the `2019 Stack Overflow survey <https://insights.stackoverflow.com/survey/2019#technology>`_.
-Most of the cloud providers provide the SDKs in JavaScript.
+Most of the cloud providers provide their SDKs in JavaScript.

 It provides the tools to configure the developer's cloud account for use with the developer's devices and the single-page application (SPA).
 After the cloud account has been configured, it provides the necessary resources for the trackers to connect to the message broker and to send and receive messages.